 Mr. Sloan is ranked as a leading tax lawyer by Chambers USA: America’s Leading Lawyers for Business.
-Chambers notes him as an "excellent technician" and "articulate and extremely fast."
-In 2016, Who’s Who Legal recognized Mr. Sloan as an “Expert” in the area of Corporate Tax.
+Chambers notes he is as “a world-class partnership lawyer,” an “excellent technician,” “a fountain of knowledge on partnership matters,” “articulate and extremely fast,” “thinks about all angles and practical solutions” and stands out for his “experience, depth of knowledge and very strong ability to communicate complex subjects.”
+Who’s Who Legal also recognizes Mr. Sloan as an “Expert” in the area of Corporate Tax.

 Eric Solomon is a partner at Steptoe & Johnson LLP in Washington DC, where he advises clients on a wide range of transactional, policy and controversy issues.
 Before joining Steptoe he was Co-Director of Ernst & Young LLP’s National Tax Department in Washington DC.
 He has over 40 years of tax experience in private practice and government service.